Automobiles (passenger vehicles)

 The seller must complete the assignment of title in full, including the odometer disclosure (unless exempt), and give you the original document with a lien release for any lien listed on the title.
 Never buy a vehicle without receiving a title signed by the previous owner.

 To apply by mail (in person service has been temporarily suspended due to concerns surrounding COVID-19 (Coronavirus).

 - The Certificate of Title (not a photocopy) signed by the previous owner

 - Completed and signed Wisconsin Title & License Plates form

 MV1 (make a copy for your records)

-- A license plate to transfer or the annual registration fee if you do not have plates or if your current plates expire within the next three months
+A license plate to transfer or the appropriate registration fee if you do not have plates or if your current plates expire within the next three months

 - Sales tax